OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 ## Interacting with the chain

-Once you've added the Arbitrum Rinkeby Testnet network to Metamask, you should be able to interact with the Arbitrum chain just like you would with Ethereum.
+Once your wallet is connect to the Arbitrum Rinkeby testnet, you should be able to interact with the chain just like you would with Ethereum.

 The are a couple things to note on the Arbitrum chain.